 In the living room, we opted to use highly energy-efficient technology in conjunction with LED lights that emulate the solar light spectrum.
 We incorporated two lightboxes in a false ceiling only 10 cm thick, together with a false window with light.

 In addition, we created an accessible register to facilitate access to the electronics in the event of an incident, allowing the power supplies and controllers to be manipulated.

 Saving energy with Solar Spectra

 The result is natural lighting that simulates the effect of two independently controlled skylights using a remote control and a wifi mobile app.
 Two wall switches were also included for more conventional control.

 These decorative fake windows mimic the appearance of real windows, but in reality, they are a source of artificial light using the solar spectrum.

-This solution is based on high efficiency, which offers energy savings of up to 50% without light loss.
+This solution is characterised by its high energy efficiency, which can translate into energy savings of up to 50% in loss of brightness.

 If you are interested in advice for similar architectural projects, we can help you transform your kitchen or living room with no access to natural light into cosy, smart and highly energy-efficient spaces, even including decorative false windows in the design.